robbuh/plone5-skeleton/README.md

 - Clone this repo `git clone https://github.com/robbuh/plone5-skeleton-ws`
 - You can now run `make help` to see the available recipes.

-Each developer that will work on the project needs to execute (after they clone your development repo) one of the following bootstrap targets, according to their role:

-- backend, run `make setup-plone-dev`
-- frontend, run `make setup-frontend-dev`
-- fullstack, run `make setup-fullstack-dev`.
-This executes both previous bootstraps and enables developing for both frontend and backend targets.

-### Developing for Plone image

 - `make build-image` First build a new image.
 Image name is setted in `.env` file
 - `make start-plone` Create new container for HAProxy, Zeoserver, Plone (Scaled in number of 4 ZEO clients), Memcached and start the Plone process.

+### Developing for Plone image

+After created or downloaded the custom image (ref.
+"Getting started on a new project" paragraph) it's possible start to develop products and Plone image

-The backend boostrap process creates the `src` folder where the Plone development packages are.
+The boostrap process creates the `src` folder where the Plone development packages are.
 Some useful commands are:

+- `make setup-plone-dev` First setup a Plone develop environment.
+Just one plone container will be created.
+You can access to `@@reload` page to reload you custom product and you can access to many other development functionalities.
 - `make plone-shell` to start a Plone docker container shell.
 This can be used to start the Plone instance manually, to debug code, or to rebuild the docker container buildout
 - `make release-backend` to release a new version of the Plone docker image.